-We recognize the impact of a tax position in our consolidated financial statements if the position is more likely than not to be sustained upon examination and on the technical merits of the position.
-The total amount of unrecognized tax benefits, if recognized, would affect other tax accounts, primarily deferred taxes in future periods, and would not affect our effective tax rate since we maintain a full valuation allowance against its deferred tax assets (see Note 9).
+We recognize the impact of a tax position in our consolidated financial statements if the position is more likely than not to be sustained on examination and on the technical merits of the position.
+The total amount of unrecognized tax benefits, if recognized, would affect other tax accounts, primarily deferred taxes in future periods, and would not affect our effective tax rate, since we maintain a full valuation allowance against our deferred tax assets (see Note 9).
+We recognize interest and penalties related to income tax matters in income tax expense.